zlight97/SimpleScraper/README.md

 To run:
 modify cred.py to contain the username and password of an email account you control.
 This will email you when changes occur.
-Modify run.py to contain the relevant information, url, params, keywords you are searching for. run run.py
+Email addresses can be used to send text messages.
+Look up the email extension for your carrier: ex: 5555550123@vztext.com Modify run.py to contain the relevant information, url, params, keywords you are searching for. run run.py
     python run.py